 An alternative was developed, considered, and discussed at public workshops that involved a smaller-scale marina adjacent to, and separated from, a partially restored creek and lagoon.
 This marina would include a boat ramp and up to 40 slips in the location of the existing Meeks Bay Marina.
 It would maintain the existing boat ramp and allow boaters to launch and moor motorized boats at the marina.
 The partial marina alternative would provide overnight campers and visitors a place to moor and launch their boats during their visit and would provide a small number of users with long-term moorings.
 The smaller marina would be maintained through regular dredging to a sufficient depth to allow boats to moor and access the facility during periods of low water levels in Lake Tahoe.
-The marina would be separated from the shallower restored lagoon by a sheet pile bulkhead.
-A new entrance to the marina would be dredged through the beach, which would be separated from the restored barrier beach by sheet pile.
+The marina would be dredged through the beach, which would be separated from the restored barrier beach by sheet pile.
 The area available for the restored lagoon would be reduced by approximately 50 percent to provide space for the marina.

 The small-scale marina alternative was dismissed from further analysis because it would not adequately meet the purpose and need for the project.
 Specifically, the purpose of this project is to move the Meeks Creek ecosystem downstream of SR 89 to a more natural condition where geomorphic and hydrologic processes support a functioning ecosystem while continuing to support sustainable recreation opportunities.
 Retention of even a small marina would substantially reduce the area available for, and the benefits of, the restoration.
-Additionally, ongoing maintenance and operation of the marina would require ongoing dredging activities and long-term AIS control; both activities which would compromise restoration to a natural ecosystem condition.
+Additionally, ongoing maintenance and operation of the marina would require ongoing dredging activities and long-term AIS control (manual methods only); both activities which would compromise restoration to a natural ecosystem condition.
 Consequently, the objectives for the project would not be met because the project would not be able to move toward the desired condition in the purpose statement.